 Most auroras on the Isle of Skye appear white to the eye.
 It is extremely rare for colours to be visible at this latitude (57.5° North).
 The spectacular colours reveal themselves when the aurora is photographed using a long exposure.

-Auroras are not visible in Glendale from May thru August due to astronomical twilight never being reached, i.e. the sun does not go far enough below the horizon for the sky to become properly dark.
+Auroras are not visible in Glendale during June and July due to astronomical twilight never ending, i.e. the sun does not go far enough below the horizon for the sky to become properly dark.

 For answers to commonly asked questions about aurora-watching see Aurora FAQs.